-Freematics ONE+ Model B is a variant of Freematics ONE+ with integrated 4G LTE cellular module and 10Hz GNSS module + antenna, still in form of a OBD dongle that directly plugs into a car’s OBD port, and very importantly 100% software compatible with Freematics ONE+.
+Freematics ONE+ Model B integrates ESP32 MCU, 4G LTE-M cellular module and 10Hz GNSS module and some useful peripherals into a OBD dongle that directly plugs into a car’s OBD port.

 - Access to all standard OBD-II PIDs, DTC, VIN from vehicle ECU

 - High update rate and accuracy GNSS geolocation

 - Car battery voltage reading

 - Massive data storage (microSD up to 64GB)